Lillian1070/showcase_sql_1/README.md

 ### Step 4b: Calculation of `average_amount` (Subquery)

-This subquery calculates the 7-day moving average by dividing the sum of amount over the last 7 days by 7 and rounding it to 2 decimal places.
+This subquery calculates the 7-day moving average by dividing the sum of the amount over the last 7 days by 7 and rounding it to 2 decimal places.

 ```sql
 (